Rosemary Laing: Exhibitions

-Rosemary Laing has been exhibited in over 100 exhibitions since the 1980s, both individually and in a group.
-Laing has had her works exhibited all over the globe, including Germany, Australia, the US, Spain, Japan, Switzerland, New Zealand and Finland.
-She has her works held at both national and international museum collections.
+Laing's work was exhibited in over 100 exhibitions since the 1980s, both individually and in a group.
+Laing had her works exhibited internationally, including in Germany, Australia, the United States, Spain, Japan, Switzerland, New Zealand and Finland.
+Her works are held at both national and international museum collections.
 These include the Museo Nacional Centro de Arte Reina Sofia in Madrid, Spain, the North Carolina Museum of Art in Raleigh, USA, the 21st Century Museum of Contemporary Art in Kanazawa, Japan, and many more.